yegor256/blog/_posts/2018/may/2018-05-08-open-source-attributes.md

 to see the logs of the recent CI build and make sure it is clean.

 It's a matter of trust.
-You may never use those Travis builds and simply ignore their red and green signals, but they are important for us&mdash;your clients.
+You may never use those Travis builds and simply ignore their red and green signals, but they are important for us---your clients.
 I add Travis badges to all projects of mine, right after I create a new repository.